kovshenin/WordPress-Plugin-Directory-Slurper/README.markdown

 Your first update will take a while.
 You'd be well-advised to let it run overnight.
 But subsequent updates are smart.
-The script tracks the SVN revision number of your latest update and then asks the Plugins Trac install for a list of plugins that have changed since.
-Only those changed plugins are updated after the initial sync.
+The script tracks the SVN revision number of your latest update and then asks the Themes Trac install for a list of themes that have changed since.
+Only those changed themes are updated after the initial sync.

 ### How much disk space do I need? ###